MouadCherrat/Netflix_K-means/README.md

-Netflix Show Clustering Project
-Overview
+# **Netflix Show Clustering**

+## **Overview**
 Netflix is the world's largest online streaming service provider, with over 220 million subscribers as of Q2 2022.
-This project aims to enhance the user experience by clustering Netflix shows into meaningful groups.
-By identifying similarities between shows, we can offer personalized recommendations to users, ultimately improving customer satisfaction and reducing churn.

-The primary goal is to classify Netflix shows into clusters where:

-Shows within a cluster share similar characteristics.
-Shows in different clusters are distinct.
-Project Goals
-Analyze Netflix show data to identify patterns and relationships.
-Cluster shows using attributes like director, cast, genre, country, and description.
-Visualize clusters to interpret similarities and differences.
-Provide insights to improve user recommendations on the platform.
-Attributes Used for Clustering
-The clustering process focuses on the following attributes:

-Director: The individual(s) who directed the show.
-Cast: The actors involved in the show.
-Country: The country where the show was produced.
-Genres: The categories or genres of the show.
-Description: A brief summary of the show's storyline.
-Key Steps
-1. Data Preprocessing
-Combine selected attributes into a single column called clustering_attributes.
-Clean the text by removing non-ASCII characters, stopwords, and punctuation.
-Convert all text to lowercase.
-2. Embedding Generation Using Transformers
-Use the SentenceTransformer model (all-MiniLM-L6-v2) to convert textual data into dense vector embeddings.
-These embeddings capture semantic relationships between shows and are used as input for clustering.
-3. Dimensionality Reduction
-Apply Principal Component Analysis (PCA) to reduce the dimensionality of embeddings while retaining at least 80% of the variance.
-Simplifies clustering and improves computational efficiency.
-4. Clustering
-Use K-Means Clustering to group shows into distinct clusters.
-Evaluate clustering quality using the Silhouette Score.
-5. Visualization
-Visualize the clusters in 2D using PCA-reduced embeddings.
-Analyze each cluster's characteristics to interpret its composition.
+This project aims to enhance the user experience by clustering Netflix shows into meaningful groups based on their attributes.
+By analyzing similarities between shows, this clustering can be used to create personalized recommendations for users, improving satisfaction and reducing churn.

+---

+## **Features**
+- Analyze and preprocess Netflix show data.
+- Cluster shows into groups based on key attributes.
+- Visualize clusters for better understanding.
+- Utilize clustering for personalized recommendations.

+---

+## **Attributes Used**
+Clustering is performed using the following attributes:
+- **Director**: The individual(s) directing the show.
+- **Cast**: The actors featured in the show.
+- **Country**: The country of production.
+- **Genres**: The category/genre of the show.
+- **Description**: A short summary of the show.

+---

+## **Project Workflow**
+1. **Data Preprocessing**:
+   - Combine selected attributes into a single column.
+   - Clean data by removing non-ASCII characters, stopwords, and punctuation.
+   - Convert all text to lowercase.

+2. **Text Embedding with Transformers**:
+   - Use `SentenceTransformer` (`all-MiniLM-L6-v2`) to generate semantic embeddings for the text.

+3. **Dimensionality Reduction**:
+   - Apply PCA (Principal Component Analysis) to reduce dimensionality while retaining at least 80% of variance.

+4. **Clustering**:
+   - Perform K-Means clustering on the reduced embeddings.
+   - Evaluate cluster quality using the Silhouette Score.

+5. **Visualization**:
+   - Visualize clusters in 2D using PCA-reduced embeddings.
+   - Analyze cluster characteristics.

+---

+## **Technologies Used**
+- **Programming Language**: Python
+- **Key Libraries**:
+  - `pandas`, `numpy` for data preprocessing.
+  - `sentence-transformers` for generating embeddings.
+  - `scikit-learn` for PCA and clustering.
+  - `matplotlib`, `seaborn` for visualization.

+---